Cognigy/Documentation/docs/ai/empower/agentic-ai.md

         - **Name** — enter a name for your AI Agent.
 This name will be visible to end users when the AI Agent greets them in the chat or when one AI Agent transfers the conversation to another AI Agent.
 For example, `Hello, my name is Sara.
 How can I help you?` or `Our support specialist Alex will help with this question, transferring the conversation now`.
         - **Description** — enter a description of the AI Agent that shapes its behavior and enhances its ability to understand the desired communication style.
 For example, describe the AI Agent as follows: `Anna works at ACME and is highly skilled at making customers feel comfortable.`
     6. In the **Avatar** section select avatar of your choice or upload your custom one by clicking **+** next to avatars.
-       You can create your own avatar for AI Agents using the [Cognigy.AI PSD template](https://docs.cognigy.com/_assets/ai/empower/agentic-ai/Template.psd).
+       You can use any image as an avatar for your AI Agent, or create a Cognigy-style avatar using the [Cognigy.AI PSD template](https://docs.cognigy.com/_assets/ai/empower/agentic-ai/Template.psd).
 To open and customize the template, you will need Adobe Photoshop or [Paint.net](https://www.getpaint.net/) with the [PSD plugin](https://www.psdplugin.com/) installed.
 The requirements for the avatar are as follows:
         - Use an alpha channel for a transparent background.
         - Set the recommended width to 136px.
         - Set the recommended height to 184px.